-(i) The Society was formed hurriedly on 18th September 1986 to hold the festival in November 1986 resulting in non-observance of financial rules and procedures.
-The Society awarded seven works costing Rs.
+(i) The Society was formed hurriedly on 18th September 1986 to hold the festival in 1986 resulting in non-obser-financial rules and procedures.
+November The Society awarded seven works costing Rs.
 22.97 lakhs (each work exceeding Rs.
 1 lakh) without preparing the preliminary estimates and were awarded on the basis of limited single quotation.
-In the absence of preliminary estimates, it is not understood how the festival authorities satisfied themselves about the reasonableness of the rates.
-Similarly, in 49 cases, the works purchases costing Rs.
+In the absence of preliminary estimates, it is not understood how the festival authorities satisfied themselves about the reasonable-Similarly, in 49 cases, ness of the rates. the works purchases costing Rs.
 14.22 lakhs were got executed made from parties individuals without quotations.